-There are even more BMW scanners out there, such as INPA, DIS, GT1, BMW Scanner 1.4.0.
+There are even more BMW scanners, such as INPA, DIS, GT1, BMW Scanner 1.4.0.
 While they provide in-depth troubleshooting capabilities, most BMW owners find them expensive or not very easy to use.

-With hundreds of OBD2 scanners on the market, it can be overwhelming to choose the best OBD2 scanner for BMW.
+With hundreds of OBD2 scanners on the market, choosing the best OBD2 scanner for BMW can be overwhelming.

 We hope that this article helped you learned enough to buy the best BMW OBD2 scanner based on your needs and budget.

 How to Diagnose Older BMWs?

 Note that older BMW cars have a 20 pin DLC connector under the hood.
 You will need to use a 20 pin to 16 pin BMW adapter to troubleshoot your BMW.

 Otherwise, you will only be able to read and clear fault codes from the ECU (DME/DDE).

 We often get asked if the FIXD adapter is a good scanner for BMW.
 The answer is: NO.

 FIXD is a generic OBD-II scanner that can only read and clear codes related to the Check Engine Light/ Service Engine Soon.
 It can not diagnose any other systems, including ABS, Airbag, Transmission, etc. If you consider a FIXD scanner, a cheaper alternative would be to buy a cheaper ELM327 Adapter and use a free app like Torque App or DashComand.